 Select Save.

-Select Save and exit to finish your configuration.
-Tunnels and static routes will be automatically created and associated with your site once the Magic WAN Connector boots up (refer to the next step).
+Select Done to finish your configuration.
+Tunnels and static routes will be automatically created for your Magic WAN Connector, once it boots up.

 After setting up your LANs, you can configure your Connector to enable communication between them without traffic leaving your premises.
 Refer to Network segmentation for more information.